-This is a short guide to a question that we are often asked: "How can I find out more about my friend/relative who took part in D-Day?"
+This is a short guide to a question that we are often asked: "How can I find out more about an individual who took part in D-Day?"

 First, while they are still alive, try to ask them as much as possible about their experiences.
 Of course, in many cases that may sadly no longer be possible.
 If so, do you have any paperwork belonging to them?
 There may be clues in this, for example a photograph may have details written on the back of when and where it was taken, or which unit the troops shown in it belonged to.

 We - the D-Day Museum - do not hold records about individual veterans, unless that particular person has previously given us material that we have added to the museum's archives.
 Before you contact us, you will need to know a few details such as which unit the veteran served in.
 To find this, you may need to contact other organisations, or do your own research.

 There are several different types of records that you may find useful in your search.
 Some relate to individual people, and give specific details about their wartime service.
 Other useful records relate to a much larger group of people, such as an RAF squadron or an infantry battalion.
 These may not mention the person you are looking for by name, but will at least give an idea of what they were doing and experiencing at that time.

 You can also make use of other family history sources, such as censuses, birth, marriage and death records, electoral registers and local newspapers.
 A useful tip is to keep track of the source of each piece of information that you have, so you can judge its reliability.
 After more than 70 years, it is not unusual for information to be misremembered or confused.

 For information on armed forces casualties of any nationality in Normandy, it is worth checking the Fallen Heroes of Normandy website which lists information on individual casualties.

 British servicemen and women